Graduate schemes guide 2022

 Good luck with your applications, and don't forget to double (and triple!) check the deadlines.

-Doing extracurricular activities at uni can really help you stand out in applications for graduate schemes and jobs.
+Doing extracurricular activities at uni can help you stand out in applications for graduate schemes and jobs.